pigeonflight/ECAssignmentBox/Products/ECAssignmentBox/README.txt

 ---------------------------

-Move (or symlink) the ``ECAssigmentBox`` folder of this project (``Products.ECAssigmentBox/Products/ECAssigmentBox``) into the ``Products`` directory of the Zope instance it has to be installed for, and restart the server.
-Use the Add/Remove products page in Site Setup to install ECAssigmentBox.
+Move (or symlink) the ``ECAssigmentBox`` folder of this project (``Products.ECAssignmentBox/Products/ECAssignmentBox``) into the ``Products`` directory of the Zope instance it has to be installed for, and restart the server.
+Use the Add/Remove products page in Site Setup to install ECAssignmentBox.

 Support
 =======